mrc-ide/leapfrog/leapfrog-py/README.md

 This project uses [scikit-build-core](https://github.com/scikit-build/scikit-build-core) to build the C++ project.
 You'll need a recent version of CMake (>3.15) and Python (>3.7).

-I use [hatch](https://hatch.pypa.io/1.9/) to manage the project, but this should work without it if you prefer.
+I use [uv](https://docs.astral.sh/uv/) to manage the project, but this should work without it if you prefer.

-If you're using an IDE you might need to set the Python interpreter to the one in the hatch virtual environment.
-See instructions for [VSCode here](https://hatch.pypa.io/latest/how-to/integrate/vscode/).
+We use `Eigen` for linear algebra library, this will be installed automatically by CMake when this package is built.
+You can install manually:

-We use `Eigen` for linear algebra library, install this on linux
+On Linux

 ```console
 sudo apt-get install libeigen3-dev
 ```

-on windows download from https://eigen.tuxfamily.org/index.php?title=Main_Page, extract the archive and build and install it using cmake.
+On Windows download from https://eigen.tuxfamily.org/index.php?title=Main_Page, extract the archive and build and install it using cmake.
 From the extracted dir:

 ```console
 mkdir build